-Glaucoma filtration surgery is indicated when other available treatment medications and laser therapies have failed to control the intraocular pressure level or to prevent against progression of the disease (e.g. visual field loss or optic disc cupping).
+Glaucoma filtration surgery is indicated when other available treatment modalities such as medications and laser therapies have failed to control the intraocular pressure level or to prevent against progression of the disease (e.g. visual field loss or optic disc cupping).